 Anyone who owns property or other assets should make a Will.
-A Will ensures that your assets are distributed according to your wishes but also, and maybe more importantly, your family is spared a complicated and drawn-out administration of your estate as set out by the Succession Act 1965.
-Dying intestate (without making a Will) means that your personal representative, often a spouse, has to obtain a grant of Letters of Administration in order to distribute the proceeds of your estate to your beneficiaries.
+Having an up-to-date Will means your assets will be distributed according to your wishes.
+More importantly, your family is spared a complicated and drawn-out administration of your estate as set out by the Succession Act 1965.
+Dying intestate (without making a Will) means your personal representative, often a spouse has to obtain a grant of Letters of Administration in order to distribute the proceeds of your estate to your beneficiaries.

-Leaving assets to someone other than your spouse or civil partner could mean that they are liable for 33% inheritance tax if the sum is in excess of the threshold, see below.
+Leaving assets to someone other than your spouse or civil partner could mean that they are liable for 33% inheritance tax if the sum is in excess of the threshold.
 Tax is levied on the total net value of all assets received and includes the family home, investment properties, cash, life assurance benefits as well as house contents, jewellery, etc.

 This is where good financial planning is critical.
-At O’Leary Financial Planning we can help reduce your tax bills and in particular inheritance tax payable by your family and beneficiaries by setting up a ‘Section 72’ Life Insurance Policy.
-You can use this Whole of Life Policy to help offset any inheritance liability for your beneficiaries which has been approved by the Revenue Commissioner.
-It can be taken out specifically to pay inheritance tax and is therefore not liable to tax.
+At O’Leary Financial Planning we can help reduce your tax bills, in particular, inheritance tax payable by your beneficiaries.
+A ‘Section 72’ Whole of Life Policy can be set up to help offset any inheritance liability and it’s been approved by the Revenue Commissioner.
+It’s taken out specifically to pay inheritance tax and therefore it’s not liable to tax.

 Inheritance Tax Thresholds

 The thresholds are the combined tax-free amounts available for both inheritance and gift tax.
 The table below shows the current CAT thresholds as of 13 December 2017.
 Above these amounts, the current tax rate is 33%.

 |Group||Relationship to the Deceased||Threshold amount|

 |A||Child (adopted child, step-child and certain foster children) or a minor child of a deceased child of the policyholder||€335,000 (budget 2020)|